-Nowadays military establishments are usually termed ‘bases’ – perhaps the American influence.
-In the past many terms have been used – with not a little confusion: military posts, outposts, outstations, garrisons, depots, barracks.
+Nowadays, military establishments are usually termed ‘bases’ – perhaps the American influence.
+In the past many terms have been used – with not a little confusion: military posts, cantonments, outposts, outstations, garrisons, depots, barracks.

 Upon arrival, the Redcoats of the various detachments were almost immediately despatched to the Colony’s military posts.
 Over the period of their service in Western Australia, over thirty locations were established.
 I hope to be able to provide information on the most significant of these.

-This is a work in progress … and my future research may prove me wrong … but I understand that Kojonup Barracks may be the only structure standing of the military posts in Western Australia.
-The Barracks, in this case, using the term specifically for soldiers’ accommodation, has no doubt been changed slightly, but basically remains the design built for (and probably by) the 51st detachment in 1845.
-It may have been used by some men of the 96th who relieved the 51st from 1847 to 1849.
-I was delighted to see this piece of history’s survival when I visited the Barracks building in February 2019.
+This is a work in progress – and my future research may prove me wrong – but I understand that Kojonup Barracks may be the only structure standing of the military posts in Western Australia.
+The Barracks, in this case using the term specifically for soldiers’ accommodation, has no doubt been changed slightly, but basically remains the design built by and for the 51st detachment in 1845.

-In this example (left), the 21st’s detachment of troop distribution at military posts for the month of September 1837 is shown.
+In the example above, the 21st Regiment’s troop distribution at military posts for the month of September 1837 is shown.
 York scores one lieutenant, one sergeant and 35 rank and file; Kojonup one lieutenant but only seven rank and file.